-The simple answer and the quick one, is not really.
+The simple answer and the quick one, is not really – even now in 2019.
 And the same is true of any other metal they can be made of – it’s not really an issue.
 At the lowest point of commonality, when 1000 BTUs of heat go into a radiator – whatever metal it’s manufactured from – mild steel, stainless steel, aluminium, brass, copper or cast iron – you can only get a maximum of 1000 BTUs out.
 Nothing more and nothing less.

 The heating industry in the UK and Ireland has happily accepted that mild steel radiators, make a huge amount of sense as they are easily and widely available, and they offer a history of excellent performance.
 Modern manufacturing methods ensure huge reliability and repeatability and the ability to develop a wide range of aesthetically pleasing designer and decorative radiator designs to complement the traditional steel panel radiators which in themselves have developed better looks with rounded edges, integrated panels and grills.

 The larger manufacturers have a large share of the overall market share and can happily meet the demand of specifiers and installers across the UK and Ireland, allowing smaller operators to develop their niche products and supply their products to those minority of specifiers who want to incorporate alternative metal radiators, for whatever reasons.

 It’s not an irrelevant question, but the reality of the market place makes it less important than it might at first seem.
 There are many realities of mass manufacture that need to be addressed and accepted and the decision that has been made over the years for mild steel to be the metal of choice, seems here to stay.
 Even more so as the facility to provide decorative and designer radiators in numerous colours, makes steel panel radiators even more attractive.
 Steel is set to remain the main metal used in radiator manufacture for the foreseeable future.